jbakse/compform_site/content/microgames/index.md

 1. Make The King spin when the mouse is NOT over him.{medium}
 1. Make The King spin when he is clicked, and stop when clicked again. {medium}
 1. Remove The King from the scene when he is clicked.
 Start the scene with 10 kings. {hard}
+1. Create a microgame from this example! {hard}
    {continue}

 </div>